Out of Pocket

 The word for disciple and the word for discipline both come from the same Latin root—discipulus, which means pupil.
 It emphasizes practice or exercise.
 Self-discipline and self-control are consistent and permanent characteristics of the followers of Jesus, as exemplified by Peter, James, and John, who indeed “forsook all, and followed him.”

 What is discipleship?
 It is primarily obedience to the Savior.
 Discipleship includes many things.
 It is chastity.
 It is tithing.
 It is family home evening.
 It is keeping all the commandments.
 It is forsaking anything that is not good for us.
 Everything in life has a price.
 Considering the Savior’s great promise for peace in this life and eternal life in the life to come, discipleship is a price worth paying.
 It is a price we cannot afford not to pay.
-By measure, the requirements of discipleship are much, much less than the promised blessings. ("Discipleship", James E. Faust, Oct 2006 General Conference)
+By measure, the requirements of discipleship are much, much less than the promised blessings. ("Discipleship", James E. Faust, Oct 2006 General Conference)-

 Teach of faith to keep all the commandments of God, knowing that they are given to bless His children and bring them joy.4 Warn them that they will encounter people who pick which commandments they will keep and ignore others that they choose to break.
 I call this the cafeteria approach to obedience.
 This practice of picking and choosing will not work.
 It will lead to misery.
 To prepare to meet God, one keeps all of His commandments.
 It takes faith to obey them, and keeping His commandments will strengthen that faith. ("Face the Future with Faith", Russell M. Nelson, Apr 2011 General Conference)